retorquere/zotero-deb/README.md

 The packages provide a system-wide installation (into the `/usr/lib` directory), as opposed to a single-user installation (e.g. in your `HOME` directory).

+Alternative packages with [unofficial Global Menu support for Ubuntu 19.04+](#unofficial-global-menu-support-for-ubuntu-1904) are also provided.

 ## Installing Zotero / Juris-M

 ### Installing Zotero